McClanahan wins 5th straight start, Rays sweep 3 from Cards

 VIDEO SPECIAL

-The Rays played a video tribute before the top of the third honoring St. Louis stars Pujols and Yadier Molina, who are both retiring after this season.
+The Rays played a video tribute before the top of the third honoring St. Louis stars Yadier Molina and Pujols, who are both retiring after this season.

 Both jumped over the railing of the third-base dugout after the video to acknowledge a standing ovation.